• Skip to main content

 Easy Mini Blueberry Hand Pies on a plate ready for a back to school snack.

 These flavorful fruit hand pies are a perfect snack or dessert for the big and little kids in your house.
-Full of luscious and blueberries, and easy to eat, you will love how easy they are to make!
+Full of luscious blueberries and easy to eat, you will love how easy they are to make!

-Store-bought pie crusts make these tasty little gems a breeze to prepare, and if you have any leftover blueberry filling, well let’s say you won’t have any leftover after they get through; it’s irresistible!
+Store-bought pie crusts make these tasty little gems a breeze to prepare, and if you have any leftover blueberry filling, well, let’s say you won’t have any leftovers after they get through; it’s irresistible!

 More back-to-school-recipes: